Shoombuatong/Dataset-Code/PVP/README.md

 benchmark dataset consists of 99 PVPs (TR-positive.txt) and 208 non-PVPs (TR-negative.txt), while the independent dataset consists of 30 PVPs (Ind-positive.txt) and 64 non-PVPs (Ind-negative.txt).
-To validate the robustness of the proposed PVPred-SCM, we further tested and compared its performance using another independent dataset derived from Zhang et al’s method [11] (containing 68 PVPs and 92 non-PVPs) (Independent from Zhang et al..xlsx).
+To validate the robustness of the proposed PVPred-SCM, we further tested and compared its performance using another independent dataset derived from Zhang et al’s method [11] (containing 68 PVPs and 92 non-PVPs) (Independent from Zhang et al.xlsx).